Julian day: Finding Julian date given Julian day number and time of day

-For a point in time in a given Julian day after midnight UT and before 12:00 UT, add 1 or use the JDN of the next afternoon.

 Finding day of week given Julian day number

+Because a Julian day starts at noon while a civil day starts at midnight, the Julian day number needs to be adjusted to find the day of week: for a point in time in a given Julian day after midnight UT and before 12:00 UT, add 1 or use the JDN of the next afternoon.

 The US day of the week W1 (for an afternoon or evening UT) can be determined from the Julian Day Number J with the expression:

 If the moment in time is after midnight UT (and before 12:00 UT), then one is already in the next day of the week.

 The ISO day of the week W0 can be determined from the Julian Day Number J with the expression:

 Julian or Gregorian calendar from Julian day number

 This is an algorithm by Edward Graham Richards to convert a Julian Day Number, J, to a date in the Gregorian calendar (proleptic, when applicable).
 Richards states the algorithm is valid for Julian day numbers greater than or equal to 0.
 All variables are integer values, and the notation "a div b" indicates integer division, and "mod(a,b)" denotes the modulus operator.